-vii) Customer Service Standards, Priorities and Performance Targets
+Standards, Priorities and Performance Targets

-ABC has a process for maintaining and enhancing customer service standards, setting service priorities and the achievement of service performance targets.
-This process involves all staff and is regularly monitored, reviewed and adjusted accordingly.
-It does this by establishing the customer service proposition, examining relevant management information and listening to customer feedback.
-ABC has a number of customer service standards, organised by customer segments, which it makes available, as appropriate, to customers.
+ABC is engaged in the process of establishing customer service standards, setting priorities and achieving performance targets.
+This process involves all staff and is regularly monitored and reviewed and adjusted accordingly.
+It does this by establishing the customer service proposition and examining management information, and listening to customer feedback.
+ABC has a number of customer service standards, by customer segmentation, which it makes available to customers.

-viii) Customer Feedback and Satisfaction
+Customer Satisfaction